gjr80/weewx-gw1000/README.md

-# Ecowitt Gateway (formerly GW1000) Driver #
+# Ecowitt Gateway (formerly GW1000) Driver

 **Note:** The instructions and links in this readme have been produced for WeeWX v5.
 In general the same concepts apply to earlier WeeWX versions; however, the detailed steps and commands required will likely be different.
-If you wish to persist with an earlier WeeWX version you may wish to refer to the [legacy WeeWX installation instructions]().
+If you wish to persist with an earlier WeeWX version you may wish to refer to the [legacy installation instructions](https://github.com/gjr80/weewx-gw1000/wiki/Legacy-installation-instructions).
 Alternatively, you may find it easier to just upgrade to WeeWX v5 - after all it is free.

 **Note:** General support issues for the Ecowitt Gateway driver should be raised in the Google Groups [weewx-user forum](https://groups.google.com/g/weewx-user "Google Groups weewx-user forum").
 The Ecowitt Gateway driver [Issues Page](https://github.com/gjr80/weewx-gw1000/issues "Ecowitt Gateway driver Issues") should only be used for specific bugs in the Ecowitt Gateway driver code.
 It is recommended that even if an Ecowitt Gateway driver bug is suspected users first post to the Google Groups [weewx-user forum](https://groups.google.com/g/weewx-user "Google Groups weewx-user forum").

-## Description ##
+## Description

 The Ecowitt Gateway driver (formerly the GW1000 driver) is a WeeWX driver that supports devices compatible with the Ecowitt LAN/Wi-Fi Gateway API.